glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/Theory of Computation/Turing Machine.md

 ---
-cards-deck: Theory of computation::Turing Computation ^1608214104275
+cards-deck: Theory of Computation::Turing Computation ^1608214104275
 ankified?: no